gagibran/clean-architecture-repository-template/README.md

 To start the application.
 The front end URL will be: http://localhost:3000.
 If you enabled Swagger during the template creation, you can access it going to the following URL: http://localhost:5000/swagger.

+It comes with a default `User` entity so that you can test the CRUD operations right out of the box by either using Swagger or an API platform, such as [Postman](https://www.postman.com/).

-To terminate the application, go the the project's root directory and run:
+To terminate the application and delete the created images, containers, networks and volumes, go the the project's root directory and run:

-`docker-compose -f docker-compose-development.yml down`
+`docker-compose -f docker-compose-development.yml down -v`

 ## To do